marcospgp/chainference/docs/reputation-system.md

 For now, we don't.
 Users should rely on reputation system metrics to minimize the chances of encountering a malicious server.

-Because each transaction should be small, and servers have to retrieve payment explicitly by claiming they have submitted a successful response, avoiding users being charged for bad responses may not be a relevant enough issue to address.
+Since servers have to retrieve payment explicitly by claiming they have submitted a successful response, this would only happen if a user encountered a malicious server, the odds for which we already try to minimize.

+And because each transaction should be small, this issue would have a low impact even in the small chance it occurs.